jpetitcolas/jpetitcolas.github.com/_posts/2014-05-26-change-arduino-led-color-from-web-interface.md

     return hexadecimalColor;
 }
 ```

-The main part of this code is the trick to convert a number to its hexadecimal equivalent, using the `toString` method, with the base parameter.
+To convert a number to its hexadecimal equivalent, we use the `toString` method, with the `base` parameter.

 Finally, simply use your color picker on your web interface: